yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 ### PostgreSQL JDBC Driver (PgJDBC)

 The [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/) is the official PostgreSQL driver.
+PgJDBC is not based on [`libpq`](#libpq), but supports the [SCRAM-SHA-256 authentication protocol](https://www.postgresql.org/docs/current/sasl-authentication.html#SASL-SCRAM-SHA-256).

 For a tutorial on building a sample Go application with the PostgreSQL JDBC Driver, see [Build a Java application](../../../quick-start/build-apps/java/ysql/) and click **YSQL-JDBC**.